DanielSFlamarich/Face_Generator_DLND_5/README.md

 # Face Generator
-Generative Adversarial Neural Network is used to generate human faces from a training set of celebrity pics.
+In this project, a DCGAN is trained on a dataset of faces.
+The goal is to get a generator network to generate new images of faces that look as realistic as possible.

 ## Further Explanation
 This is the fifth project from Udacity's Deep Learning nanodegree.